fabianmax/car-classification/blog/Blog_Part_2_Deploying_TensorFlow_Models_in_Docker_using_TensorFlow_Serving.md

 In the [first post]() (TODO link) of this series, we discussed transfer learning and built a model for car model classification.
 In this blog post, we will discuss the problem of model deployment, using the `TransferModel` introduced in the first post as an example.

 In practice, a model is of no use if there is no simple way it can be interacted with.
 In other words: We need an API for our models.
-TensorFlow Serving has been developed to provide this functionalities for TensorFlow models.
+TensorFlow Serving has been developed to provide these functionalities for TensorFlow models.
 In this blog post, we will show how a TensorFlow Serving server can be launched in a Docker container and how we can interact with the server using HTTP requests.
 If you are new to Docker, we recommend working through Docker's [tutorial](https://docker-curriculum.com/) prior to reading this post.
 If you want to look at an example of deployment in Docker, we recommend reading Oli's [blog post](https://www.statworx.com/de/blog/running-your-r-script-in-docker/) describing how an R-script can be run in Docker.
 We start by giving an overview of TensorFlow Serving.

 ## Introduction to TensorFlow Serving